BIM Modeling and Management

 BIM Management

-• Deployment of modeling standards (naming, classification, Level of Development/Information – LOD/LOI) and QA processes across all disciplines.
+• Modeling standards (naming, classification, LOD/LOI) enforced consistently across all disciplines.

 Selected Case Study